Electro-diesel locomotive: Primarily diesel

+This is effectively a diesel locomotive with auxiliary electric capacity for power supply from electric network (or auxiliary electric motors in case of diesel-hydraulic transmission), usually operating from a low-voltage catenary (e.g. 750 V DC third rail in the USA or 1000 V DC overhead lines in Switzerland), where non-electric traction is banned.
+These locomotives are generally based on conventional diesel-electric locomotives and can be converted relatively easily by adding current collectors (pantographs or contact shoes), contactors and voltage regulation equipment when powered from an electric supply.
+Due to the low input voltage and current limitations in electric mode, the power output on the traction motors and the maximum speed of such a locomotive are lower than when powered by a diesel engine.

-This is effectively a diesel locomotive with auxiliary electric motors (or connections to the existing traction motors), usually operating from 750 V DC third rail where non-electric traction is banned (e.g. EMD FL9, GE Genesis P32AC-DM, EMD DM30AC).
-The primary function for these models is to provide a "one-seat ride" (a rail trip that doesn't require a transfer to a different train) between the electrified and non-electrified sections of a rail system or to allow trains to run through tunnels or other segments of track where diesel locomotives are generally prohibited due to their production of exhaust; such locomotives are used for certain trains servicing the New York City terminals of Grand Central Terminal and Penn Station, as the various rail tunnels into Manhattan have exhaust restrictions.
+The primary function for these models is to provide a "one-seat ride" (a rail trip that does not require a transfer to a different train) between the electrified and non-electrified sections of a rail system or to allow trains to run through tunnels or other segments of track where diesel locomotives are generally prohibited due to their production of exhaust.

+In the United States, such locomotives (e.g. EMD FL9, GE Genesis P32AC-DM, EMD DM30AC, SC-42DM) are used for certain trains servicing the New York City terminals of Grand Central Terminal and Penn Station, as the various rail tunnels into Manhattan have exhaust restrictions.
 Once out of the tunnels, the engines are started and operation is as a normal diesel locomotive.